-You’ll discover that there are many ways to maximise CLV, but one of the most reliable is to offer the customers a more seamless buying experience.
+You’ll discover that there are many ways to maximize CLV, but one of the most reliable is to offer the customers a more seamless buying experience.
 The buying journey should be intuitive, quick, supported across a number of channels, give intelligent choices and make self-service possible.

 Many B2B companies and salespeople have switched parts of their sales to an e-commerce solution in an initial phase.
-In a second phase they have then expanded the solution to a targeted customer portal with a higher degree of customised content and self-service.
+In a second phase they have then expanded the solution to a targeted customer portal with a higher degree of customized content and self-service.

 Customer-centric e-commerce solutions and customer portals can help you in these ways:

 Use customer data to target content